AlekOmOm/poc_vm-orchestrator/docs/poc.md

-# DevOps Cockpit - Proof of Concept
+# vm-orchestrator - Proof of Concept

 ## Objective